GamesCreed

 But has Alan Wake 2’s combat improved from the predecessor?
 Is there more to the table?
 You bet there is.
 When you’re being subdued by an enemy, you can now shove them back with a melee attack, allowing you to follow it up with performing the standard combat moves to eliminate them.
 Plus, the combat overall plays better due to the much more refined and realistic movements and animations.

 But there is a brand-new feature to the franchise you need to know about the most, which is the ‘mind place’ system that you can enter whenever you’re playing as Saga.
-The mind place is a room that behaves as a visual representation of her thoughts based on information she received in the story.
-You’ll be administering a pin board that allows you to lay out clues you’ve discovered and analyse them to aid you in solving your investigations – especially the main case.
+The mind place is a room that behaves as a visual representation of her thoughts based on the information she received in the story.
+You’ll be administering a pin board that allows you to lay out clues you’ve discovered and analyse them to aid you in solving your investigations, especially the main case.

 Alan Wake 2, Review, Screenshot, GamesCreed